 Cuba on a Budget: Cheap Activities in Cuba

+There is no shortage of things to do in Cuba, although some may cost more than you expect.
 Official tours arranged by government bodies like Cubanacan and Infotur generally have set prices and can’t be negotiated.
 It is always worth trying though, especially if you are travelling in a group.
 Privately organised tours and excursions like horseback riding are worth haggling hard on, but make sure you agree on exactly what is included, as some may fail to mention additional entrance fees to national parks, or other extra charges along the way.

 You will find plenty of free entertainment on the streets of Cuba, from live music and spontaneous salsa dancing to catching a game of dominoes and simply watching the world go by in a shady plaza.
-They say the best things in life are free, and some of my most memorable experiences in Cuba didn’t cost a penny.
+They say the best things in life are free, and some of my most memorable experiences from 3 weeks backpacking in Cuba didn’t cost a penny.
 That said, a little cash can go a long way, and sometimes it is worth the money to visit harder to reach places.

 Overall, Cuba isn’t a cheap destination, but with careful negotiation and savvy decisions you can avoid spending too much.
 I hope these tips will help you to enjoy backpacking in Cuba on a budget!